jacobjanak/Django-eCommerce-Website/README.rst

 Django eCommerce Website
 ========

-I am creating a full-stack, mobile-responsive, eCommerce website in Django for a client who wants to sell her ceramics online.
-It is still a work in progress, as I am currently waiting on her for input and instructions.
+Sample website created to sell ceramics online.
+The site is a full-stack application built with Python and Django.